calmor15014/HA-Component-mythtv-frontend/README.md

 wget https://raw.githubusercontent.com/calmor15014/HA-Component-mythtv-frontend/master/mythfrontend.py
 ```
 This makes the required custom media_player folder and copies the ```mythfrontend.py``` file from this repository to the new folder.
-When you first run Home Assistant after this, it will install the MythTVServicesAPI requirement.

 ## Adding and Configuring a MythTV Frontend in Home Assistant